matthewbentley/blog/content/owning my linksys router.md

 original backup followed by the new gzip.

-I tried to use the restore UI function with the new file, but got a error about a wrong file size...hmm.
-So I looked at those 13 bytes ( `dd if=backup.cfg bs=1 count=13 | hexdump -C`).
-It seems to be "0x0002\n11107\n" (ASCII).
+I tried to use the restore UI function with the new file, but got a error about a wrong file size...hmm...if it's complaining about the size, the size must be mentioned somewhere in the file.
+So I looked at those 13 bytes ( `dd if=backup.cfg bs=1 count=13 | hexdump -C`), which was "0x0002\n11107\n" (ASCII).
 Well, it turns out the 11107 is the size of the gzip, in bytes.
 So I updated that to the new file size, and retried.
 The restore worked!

 The script
 ---